-Neither east/west connector provides compliant ADA access down the bluff to access Goodhue Hall and the Recreation Center.
+None of the three east/west connectors provides compliant ADA access down the bluff to access Goodhue Hall, the Recreation Center, and Arb Office.

 The north east/west connector past Boliou is steep and can create hazards when pedestrian and bicycle traffic meet.